 Understanding Your “Why”

 To better understand this idea, take a look at the TED Talk by Simon Sinek titled, "How Great Leaders Inspire Action" below.
 I watched this video and it shifted my way of thinking about my business.

-When communicating with our customers, Sinek says that most of us start with what we have to offer and how we are going to offer it.
-For me that was telling people I made logos and websites and showing them examples of my work, but that wasn't enough to really connect with the people I wanted to work with.
+When communicating with our customers, Sinek says that most of us start with our services and how we are going to offer them.
+For me that was telling people I made logos and websites and showing them examples of my work, but that wasn't enough to connect with the people I wanted to work with most.
 I needed to figure out "why" I do what I do.
 Your "why" is the reason you wake up every morning and keep working on your business.
 What is the purpose of your business?
 What do you believe?
-Why does your business or organization exist? (and here's a hint...Sinek says that making a profit isn't your "why" that's a RESULT of your business.)
+Why does your business or organization exist? (and here's a hint—Sinek says that making a profit isn't your "why" that's a RESULT of your business.)